kamalsahu0001/sonic-mgmt/tests/snappi_tests/README.md

   - Ex: docker pull sonicdev-microsoft.azurecr.io:443/docker-sonic-mgmt:latest
 - load the docker image such that it mounts sonic-mgmt inside the container (recommended).
   - <i> Make sure the path is matching the criteria</i>
-  - sudo docker run -it --name sonic --privileged -v /home/ubuntu/sonic-mgmt/:/var/AzDevOps/sonic-mgmt  --user AzDevOps:gAzDevOps docker-sonic-mgmt
+  - sudo docker run -it --name sonic --privileged -v /home/ubuntu/sonic-mgmt/:/var/azureuser/sonic-mgmt  --user azureuser:gazureuser sonicdev-microsoft.azurecr.io:443/docker-sonic-mgmt:latest
   - if no mount is required then run the command "sudo docker run -it --name sonic docker-sonic-mgmt" (optional)
-- By default sonic-mgmt comes with below Snappi packages.
-  - snappi==0.9.1
-  - snappi_convergence==0.4.1
-  - snappi_ixnetwork==0.9.1
 - Changing default username and passwords of DUT:
   - `ansible/group_vars/snappi-sonic/secrets.yml`